Electronic Case Reporting (eCR)

 Steps for Participation

-• Communicate intent to participate in eCR by registering with LAC DPH: complete this form.
+• Communicate intent to participate in eCR by registering with LAC DPH by completing this form.

 • LAC DPH will connect you with the CDC eCR team to initiate technical onboarding with APHL Integrated Messaging Service (AIMS) and your EHR vendor.
 You may also email them directly at ecr@cdc.gov and copy the LAC DPH team at ecr@ph.lacounty.gov.